What’s in Your Rulebook?

 Helping or Hindering Me

 Let me encourage you to start paying attention to your rules.
 As you look at the decisions you are making each day, start questioning them.
 Ask yourself, “What is my rule for making this decision?
-Is this rule helping me achieve the things that are important to me, or is it is hurting me?”
+Is this rule helping me achieve the things that are important to me, or is it hurting me?”

-• If you choose to sleep-in rather than get up early to knock out an important project, question your rule for making this decision.
+• If you choose to sleep in rather than get up early to knock out an important project, question your rule for making this decision.

 • If you feel it’s acceptable to scan your phone for messages while engaged in a conversation, then question your rule.